Home Page Available For Sale Price List Sound Samples Rave Reviews Pictures 1

 "Marcantonio Pasqualini Crowned by Apollo"

 Mr. Sorli is the first harpsichord maker to resurrect the keyed lyre or clavicytherium with an open lyre.
 This upright instrument is inspired by the oil painting "Marcantonio Pasqualini Crowned by Apollo" by Andrea Sacchi (1641).
 It has one choir of 8' gut or synthetic gut strings with a range ofGG-d3.
 The total height is 81" and takes up only a 37" by 18" floor space.
 The sound from the small soundboard just above the keyboard was frequently described as "magical" at the Boston Early Music Festival.
 The sound has a sweet, hollow, vocal quality that radiates out from both sides of the soundboard when the back lid is open.
 This instrument resembles a lute and harp in sound and is amazingly versatile.
-Place your order early for one of the musical sensations of the century.
 Recent owners of the Sorli clavicytherium are Peter Sykes, Sopranos Julianne Baird and Molly Netter, Mark Shuldiner, Margaret Irwin-Brandon, the Conservatoire de Musique de Geneve and Cristina Banegas of Uruguay.
 Listen this unique sound in the "Sound Samples" page.

 Clavicytherium